Shawnee, Oklahoma: History

-In the early spring of 1895, Mr. Beard entered into an agreement with the promoters of the Choctaw, Oklahoma and Gulf Railroad Company, then extending its line from Memphis, Tennessee, to Amarillo, Texas, to build through the land his wife had claimed.
+In the early spring of 1895, Mr. Beard entered into an agreement with the promoters of the Choctaw, Oklahoma and Gulf Railroad (CO&G), then extending its line from Memphis, Tennessee, to Amarillo, Texas, to build through the land his wife had claimed.
 In consideration he gave the railway company one-half of the claim of one hundred and sixty acres.
 The road was built through his farm, and the City of Shawnee was founded on July 4, 1895.

 For the first few years of the new century, Shawnee was undergoing a boom that came close to keeping pace with that of Oklahoma City.
 Located in the heart of cotton, potato, and peach country, Shawnee quickly became an agricultural center.
 By 1902, there were seven cotton gins in the immediate area and two cotton compresses.
 Between March 1901 and March 1902, 375 railroad cars of cotton product were shipped out of Shawnee, along with 150,000 bales of cotton.
 Feed stores, wagon yards, an overall factory, and an assortment of other businesses designed to serve the farmers as they brought their crops to market arose in Shawnee.

 The population grew from 250 to 2,500 from 1892 to 1896.
+In 1896, the Tecumseh Railway was built from Shawnee to Tecumseh, being then the county seat; and, under later CO&G ownership, the line was extended to Asher in 1902.
 In 1903-1904 the Atchison, Topeka and Santa Fe Railway and the Missouri, Kansas and Texas Railway extended service to town, after being given land inducements from Henry Beard and James Farrall.
-Shawnee was an intended destination from Webbers Falls, Oklahoma of the Webbers Falls, Shawnee and Western Railroad from 1911, but that line never got further west than Warner, Oklahoma.
+Shawnee was an intended destination from Webbers Falls, Oklahoma, of the Webbers Falls, Shawnee and Western Railroad from 1911, but that line never got further west than Warner, Oklahoma.